-Linkan can be seen as a comment on contemporary music formats.
-The fixed and locked-in character of a recording (the audio waveform) is to some extent a violent treatment of the potentials of digital music formats.
-The separation between performed or recorded music on the one hand, and sheet music (the tracker prints) on the other, is blurry at best.
+Linkan can be seen as a comment on contemporary music formats in three ways.
+1) The fixed and locked-in character of a recording (the audio waveform) is to some extent a violent treatment of the potentials of digital music formats.
+2) The separation between performed or recorded music on the one hand, and sheet music (the tracker prints) on the other, is blurry at best.
 And yet it still underpins the music economy.
 3) The RAM-print describes both sheet music and performance.

-Gijs Gieskes and gwEm are also in the exhibition, aswell as two works by me and Raquel Meyers: 2SLEEP1 and Swapdisk (with various C64-productions).
-I will update this post with better photos as they appear.
+Gijs Gieskes, Sleutelkind, Anton Kaun and gwEm are also in the exhibition, aswell as two works by me and Raquel Meyers: 2SLEEP1 and Swapdisk (with various C64-productions).
+The poster design was made by Johann Zambryski.